-The Archive Selection page opens.

-- 7. In the tree view expand the node for the E: partition and select the image file, then click Next: The Verify Archive Before the Restoring page opens. - 8.
-Leave the selection at No, I don't want to verify and then click Next.

-The Partition or Disk to Restore page opens.

-11. Leave the selection at Active and then click Next.

-12. Leave settings at their defaults.
+- 6. On the Welcome page, click Next. - 7.
+On the Backup Archive Selection page, in the tree view expand the node for the E: partition and select the image file, then click Next. - 8.
+On the Restoration Type Selection page, select Restore disks or partitions and then click Next. - 9.
+On the Partition or Disk to Restore page, select (C:) and then click Next. - 10.
+On the Restored Partition Location page, select (C:) and then click Next. - 11.
+On the Restored Partition Type page, leave the selection at Active and then click Next. - 12.
+On the Restored Partition Size page, leave settings at their defaults.
 The size reported in the upper pane is the size detected of the actual C: partition.
 This should be the same as that reported in the Partition size field in the middle of the page.
 Free space before and Free space after should both be reported at 0 bytes.
-Click Next.

-- 13. Depending on the partitions you are restoring, do one of the following: - If you are restoring only the C: partition, select No, I do not and then click Next.

-Skip ahead to step 20.

-• If you are also restoring the D: partition, select Yes, I want to restore another partition or hard disk drive and then click Next.
+Click Next. - 13.
+On the Next Selection page, depending on the partitions you are restoring, do one of the following: - If you are restoring only the C: partition, select No, I do not and then click Next. - Skip ahead to the "...ready to proceed..." page in step 20. - If you are also restoring the D: partition, select Yes, I want to restore another partition or hard disk drive and then click Next.

-The Partition or Disk to Restore page opens.
 Continue with the next step in this procedure.

+- 14. On the Partition or Disk to Restore page, select (D:) and then click Next. - 15.
+On the Restored Partition Location page, select (D:) and then click Next. opens.
-16. Leave the selection at Primary and then click Next.

-17. Leave settings at their defaults.
+- 16. On the Restored Partition Type page, leave the selection at Primary and then click Next. - 17.
+On the Restored Partition Size page, leave settings at their defaults.
 The size reported in the upper pane is the size detected of the actual D: partition.
 This should be the same as that reported in the Partition size field in the middle of the page.
 Free space before and Free space after should both be reported at 0 bytes.
-Click Next.

-18. Select No, I do not and then click Next.

-The Restore Operation option page opens.

-19. Do not make any selections.
-Click Next.

-20. Verify that you are restoring the correct partition or partitions.
-Click Proceed.

-- 21. When a "The data was successfully restored" message appears, click OK. - 22.
+Click Next. - 18.
+On the Next Selection page, select No, I do not and then click Next. - 19.
+On the Restoration Options page, do not make any selections.
+Click Next. - 20.
+On the "...ready to proceed..." page, verify that you are restoring the correct image to the correct location.
+Click Proceed. - 21.
+On the Operation Progress page, observe the progress report. - 22.
+When a "The data was successfully restored" message appears, click OK. - 23.
 Click Operations | Exit to exit the Acronis True Image program.

-23. Remove any CD currently in the CD drive while the K2 Media Server is shutting down.
+The machine restarts automatically. - 24.
+Remove the recovery media while the machine is shutting down.